Knowledge graphSettings

 medium

-In practice, it helps you design retries, connection pooling, streaming, and backpressure with a clear sense of how the transport layer shapes application latency and throughput.
+In practice, it helps you design retries, connection reuse, streaming, and backpressure with a clear sense of how the transport layer reshapes application latency and throughput.

-In interviews and design discussions, it lets you explain transport choices and load behavior through actual TCP mechanisms rather than generic claims about reliability.
+In interviews and design discussions, it lets you explain transport choices and load behavior through actual TCP mechanisms rather than vague claims about reliability.

 Practical value of this chapter